GenericPirate/tmux/Getting-Started.md

 * Windows are linked to one or more sessions.
 * Each session has a list of windows, each with an index.
 * One of the windows in a session is the current window.
-* Sessions are attached to zero or more clients.
+* Sessions are attached to one or more clients, or are detached (attached to no clients).
 * Each client is attached to one session.

 #### Summary of terms